CSS-Galore/registry/README.md

 # CSS Galore package registry

-Code is grouped by packages, every package can have several modules.
+Code is grouped by packages, every package has one or more modules.

 ```ts
 interface Package {